Record reference: DPR-EC-3928

 Subscribers’/recipients' email addresses are stored until a subscriber/recipient asks to be removed from the list.

 Subscribers can write to the functional mailbox specified under point 10 to ask to be unsubscribed from the mailing list (or by following the unsubscribe link or instructions provided in any email or by requesting it in a separate mail to the indicated e-mail addresses).
 Appropriate action is taken within a week of receiving the request.

-All personal data in electronic format (e-mails, documents, databases, uploaded batches of data, etc.) are stored either on the servers of the European Commission or of its contractors if a contractor is used to assist the Controller).
+All personal data in electronic format (e-mails, documents, databases, uploaded batches of data, etc.) are stored either on the servers of the European Commission (or of its contractors if a contractor is used to assist the Controller).

 All processing operations are carried out pursuant to the Commission Decision (EU, Euratom) 2017/46 of 10 January 2017 on the security of communication and information systems in the European Commission.

 The Commission’s contractors are bound by a specific contractual clause for any processing operations of your data on behalf of the Commission, and by the confidentiality obligations deriving from the transposition of the General Data Protection Regulation in the EU Member States (‘GDPR’ Regulation (EU) 2016/679).